guwek/public-info/README.md

 ## Room Booking
 For now, room booking is done via a shared calendar.
-To be added to the calendar send an email to zdm-info.
-Make sure to choose a meaningful title for your booking (e.g. your name) and to add the room to be booked.
+To be added to the calendar send an email to `zdm-info`.
+Make sure to choose a meaningful title for your booking (i.e. at least your name) and to add the room to be booked.

 Bookable rooms:

-- Ground floor, yellow meeting room
+- Ground floor, meeting room 040 (smaller), "the **yellow** meeting room"
-- Ground floor, blue meeting room
+- Ground floor, meeting room 033 (larger), "the **blue** meeting room"
-- Ground floor, seminar room
+- Ground floor, seminar room 032
-- 1st floor, seminar room
+- 1st floor, seminar room 011

 ## Desk Booking
 There are ~30 flexible desks that can be used any time.
 For now there is no booking systems and desks can be used on a first-come basis.